 Home office galleries – Spare room home offices

-Would you like to share your own workspace in our home offices galleries?
+Where do you work in the house or garden?
+Would you like to share your own workspace in our home office galleries?

 Or maybe you’d like to show us the view from your desk, the objects that inspire you, or some essential piece of equipment.

-Here are the red desks and table belonging to Carrie Ballard and her husband, who live in the Netherlands.
-I was tweeting about the cheering properties of a colourful mug when Carrie responded, ‘We have bright red desks to chase away the gloom.
-Our dedicated office space is the sunniest spot in the house, and half of the open space that makes up front room/sitting room.
-My husband designed this furniture.
+‘Sunniest spot in the house’, tweeted Carrie, ‘half of the open space that makes up front room/sitting room.
 The table is a bit higher than desks, and can slide in over the desks when not in use.’

 “I’ve been running my business Live/Work Network from home in Penzance, Cornwall for over 15 years so I’m a bit of a UK home working pioneer.
 I’ve written numerous national reports on the subject of home working and I’m an expert live/work consultant.